rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

       unhealthy_threshold: 3
       healthy_threshold: 2
       response_timeout: 2000
-  web:
+  # web1 and web2 are targeted with the same source port but with the different hostname and path rules
+  web1:
     scale: 1
     lb_config:
       port_rules:
       - target_port: 80
         hostname: test.com
+  web2:
+    scale: 1
+    lb_config:
+      port_rules:
+      - target_port: 80
+        hostname: example.com/test
 ```

 ##### Backend Name

 If you want to explicitly label your backend in your load balancer configuration, you would use the `backend_name`.
+This option can be useful if you want to configure custom config parameters for a particular backend.

 #### certificates